FABIEN SANGLARD'S WEBSITE

 ROM: instructions & assets

 I was unable to find a list of all SNES games with their ROM size.
-So I made my own (the ROM usage is a (bad) estimate based on the zipped ROM size which removes most of the zero padding[1]).
+So I made my own.
 That is 3,378 titles (across USA/Japan/Europe) presented in the chart below.

 If you don't want to click on the .csv, here are the most noteworthy games (feel free to scream me an email if your favorite game is not in the list).